damonkelley/blog.damonkelley.me/source/2016-08-03-java-event-listeners.html.markdown

 We have one problem though.
 With mere `Object`s, there isn't much for our listeners do once our event is occurs.
 We are limited to the API of `Object` when it comes to the code we want to run when our event occurs.

-Wouldn't it be nice if we could have a some new type that we could inject whatever code we want to run into.
-Sounds like a job for an interface.
+Wouldn't it be nice if we could have some new type that we could inject whatever code we want to run into?
+That sounds like a job for an interface.

 ```java
 class EZinePublisher {